 Based on the date of withdrawal, the student may be eligible for a full or partial refund of their charges for the term.
 The Business Office will apply the college's Refund Policy to determine if a refund is due-see refund details below.
-A student who completely withdraws from all classes can receive a refund up to the 60% point of the term which is measured in calendar days, not business days.
-Any withdrawal after the 60% point will not result in any adjustment to fee charges.
+A student who completely withdraws from all classes can receive a refund up to the calendar date by which 60% of the term has been completed.
+That date is ascertained through counting calendar days, not business days.
+Any withdrawal after the 60% completion point will not result in any adjustment to fee charges.
 This refund policy will not impact the Return of Title IV Refund calculation but does affect the amount of money a student may owe to the college as result of the withdrawal.
 The College's refund policies for the refund of tuition, fees, room and board are described below.